kramdharma555/NetworkScience/README.md

-# risnet: closed-loop RIS control study (Section 7.9)
+# RISNET: closed-loop RIS control study (Section 7.9)

 Self-contained re-implementation of the RIS-assisted 6G topology model of the paper and the closed-loop evaluation of predictive RIS activation. **This is not the code that produced Tables 3-9.** It follows the